SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 This is a new feature from version 0.1.0.
 Go to revanced manager > settings > scroll down to import & export > export keystore

-If you have an older version, you will need to go to `Android/data/app.revanced.manager.flutter/files` and get the keystore there
+If you have an older version (≤0.0.57), you will need to go to `Android/data/app.revanced.manager.flutter/files` and get the keystore there.

 ## 2.5.
 How to import keystore

 This is a new feature from version 0.1.0.
 Go to revanced manager > settings > scroll down to import & export > import keystore

-If you have an older version, you will need to go to `Android/data/app.revanced.manager.flutter/files` and dump your keystore there.
-This will only work on version ≤0.0.57
+If you have an older version (≤0.0.57), you will need to go to `Android/data/app.revanced.manager.flutter/files` and dump your keystore there.

 ## 2.6.
 Cannot update Revanced manager